adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/project-report/materials-software.md

 # Materials: Software

 This section details the software materials used in the implementation of the Embedded Blockchain Surveillance System, including frameworks, libraries, development tools, and infrastructure components.
+Visual representations of these components can be found in the [System Images](/project-report/images) section.

 ## Development Frameworks and Libraries